 - Low birth-weight babies (this is surprisingly common in women with uncontrolled Coeliac Disease)

 - Further dietary intolerances

 Makes you think twice about that loaf of bread doesn’t it?
 The tough thing with controlling this condition is the commitment needed.
 It isn’t easy. it takes time and patience to work out what you can and can’t eat.
 You need to gain experience on which gluten-free foods work for you.
 Most of all you need serious will power.
 After a while you’re going to really miss real bread.

 Content marketing works the same way as controlling Coeliac Disease.
 It only works when you are 100% committed to it.

 Long gone are the days where you could throw up the occasional blog article and cover off a few key words to keep your SEO score high.
 Google (the gluten of the internet) sneaks into everything.
-You’re blog has probably been blogged about before so getting truly unique content is hard.
+Your blog has probably been blogged about before so getting truly unique content is hard.
 Search results don’t bring back as many vaguely relevant landing pages anymore so your keywords need to be well researched and relevant.

 Now you have to carefully identify the audience you want to target, outdo the competition and most importantly, bring value to your target audience.
 If you don’t do that, your content isn’t going to do anything for your brand.
 And making it work for your brand takes time, patience and experience (all of which Elastic Creative has lots of #shamelessplug).

 What can content marketing do for your business?